#{ServerName}

 What’s nearby?
 The vast, dog-friendly beach at Bamburgh is less than half a mile away, as is Bamburgh Castle where dogs are welcome to explore the grounds.

 Why we love it: Enjoy views over open fields and towards the sea from this lovely cottage.
-The enclosed garden is perfect for your four-legged friend to sniff some new scents while you relax in the conservatory after a day of adventures.
+The enclosed garden at Cove Cottage is perfect for your four-legged friend to sniff some new scents while you relax in the conservatory after a day of adventures.

 Why guests love it: “The house was clean and well presented, the garden was very dog friendly and the outside seating area lovely.” – Lian